Reliance on the Review of Another IRB

-Research Conducted at both University of Pennsylvania and CHOP
+Research Conducted at both the University of Pennsylvania and CHOP

 The CHOP IRB has had a Master Reliance Agreement with the University of Pennsylvania since 2005.
 The most recent agreement was executed December 5, 2016.
 Hundreds of studies have been included under this agreement benefitting both IRBs and reducing the burden on the CHOP and Penn investigators.